Venkataraman8/FormBuilder/README.md

 ## WORKING
 1. SignUp with username password and other details.
 2. Login with username and password
-3a.
-Create Form : fill basics
+3. a.Create Form : fill basics
-3b.
-Use buttons to add form fields
+3. b.Use buttons to add form fields
-3c.
-Press Create after done
+3. c.Press Create after done
 4. Use dynamic url to share forms for filling
 5. View Response: view answers of your form.